 A biobank, also known as a biorepository, stores human biological samples like blood and tissue for use in future research.
 LDB was created because medical researchers were unable to access the human blood, urine, and tissue samples they needed for their research.
 This lack of samples made it extremely difficult to conduct research on new diagnostics and treatments for Lyme and other tick-borne diseases.
 Read more about the history of the biobank below.

 About Lyme Disease Biobank

-The Lyme Disease Biobank was launched with a Fund-A-Need campaign at Bay Area Lyme Foundation’s annual LymeAid® benefit in May of 2014.
+Lyme Disease Biobank was launched with a Fund-A-Need campaign at Bay Area Lyme Foundation’s annual LymeAid® benefit in May of 2014.
 That same year, collection began with a pilot study on Long Island, NY.
 Since then, LDB has enrolled more than 1,200 participants from eight collection sites located on the East Coast, Upper Midwest, and in Northern and Southern California.

 This research program is designed to provide blood, urine, and human tissue samples to investigators working on better diagnostics and new treatments for Lyme and other tick-borne diseases.
 We are collecting samples from people with early Lyme, as well as from people with chronic/persistent Lyme.
 By collecting tissue samples, LDB helps researchers study how pathogens (bacteria, parasites, and viruses) invade human tissues.
 All samples include detailed medical and health histories and testing results.

 At this time, LDB blood and urine samples are enabling more than 80 research projects in academia and industry.